Frequently Asked Questions

 - Sit in on a law school class

-- Participate in Mock Trial
+- Participate on the W&L Mock Trial Team

 Law schools accept students from all majors and minors.
 There is no set curriculum that you must pursue to enter the legal field.